center-for-threat-informed-defense/insider-threat-ttp-kb/docs/mitigationsanddatasources.rst

 Mitigations
 ------------
 Mitigations have been identified through their mappings to ATT&CK TTPs and through validation by Center participants.
 Currently all insider threat TTPs within the Knowledge Base are also TTPs in ATT&CK, therefore those identified mitigations have been considered.
-Through dicsussion with participants, further mitigations may be identified.
+Through discussion with participants, further mitigations may be identified.

 Data Sources
 -------------